Frank Lampard Sr.: International career

-At international level, Lampard won four England Under-23 caps, and debuted for the England senior national team against Yugoslavia in October 1972.
+At international level, Lampard won four England Under-23 caps and debuted for the England senior national team against Yugoslavia in October 1972.

 Managerial career

-From 1994 to 2001 he returned to West Ham to serve as assistant manager under Harry Redknapp, his brother-in-law.
+From 1994 to 2001, he returned to West Ham to serve as assistant manager under Harry Redknapp, his brother-in-law.

 On 24 November 2008, Lampard was appointed as a football consultant to new Watford manager Brendan Rodgers. and then followed Rodgers to Reading in June 2009 to take up a similar role at the Madejski Stadium in June 2009.
 Lampard left Reading when Rodgers departed by mutual consent on 17 December 2009.

 Personal life

-Lampard was married to Patricia Harris before her death on 24 April 2008 following complications from pneumonia.
+Lampard was married to Patricia Harris until her death on 24 April 2008 following complications from pneumonia.
 They had three children named Natalie, Claire and Frank Jr, who was also a professional footballer and manager.
-He also had 2 children from an affair he had with his mistress after cheating on his wife for years.
 Patricia's twin sister is Sandra Redknapp, wife of English football manager Harry Redknapp.
 He is also the uncle to former England and Premier League player Jamie Redknapp.
 In 2019, Lampard became the landlord of The Nightingale public house in Wanstead, London.